harryharrold/performance/FullText.md

 Set that in its history.
 It is 2001.
 When people thought of "famous developer", they probably thought "Bill Gates".
 Maybe Linus Torvalds, if they read Time magazine.
 In 2001 there was no Minecraft, there was no Big Bang Theory, no IT crowd.
 Imagine a world before the IT crowd.

+Image: IT happening.

 What are the apocrypha?
 Well, they are those texts which were around at the same time as holy writ, but did not make it in.
 Like theologians, we - Rupert and Harry - have no direct contact with the writer.
 In our case, because we haven't bothered to try.
 So we can't know directly why the content of the agile mainfesto is as it is, but we can attempt an analysis, using the tools of literary criticism, and guesswork.

+Image: Text?

 Scrum was fifteen.
 (Yes, we were surprised too.
 The word itself was 6 or 7.)

 ### Heresy

+Image: Picture of a scrum.

 I've always thought scrum was a lousy metaphor.
 A "scrum" is two packs colliding and attempting to push each other backwards.
 Turns out before then it was "rugby", and oh lord is that better...